 And life is like a song...

-I don't suppose those names resonate with many 21st century newlyweds, either.
+I don't suppose those names resonate with many twenty-first century newlyweds, either.
 Miss Bari was a working actress who, after years of chorus work and receptionist roles, graduated to playing the man-eating "other woman" through the 1940s.
 "I seem to be a woman always with a gun in her purse," she said.
 "I go from one set to the other shooting people and stealing husbands."
 There are worse ways to make a living.
-She did quite a few musicals, even though she had to be dubbed.
-On "At Last", her singing voice is provided by Pat Friday.

 Ray Eberle didn't need his singing voice dubbed, but his acting might have benefited from it.
 He was a house singer with the Miller orchestra, and he must have thought he had it made when this ballad was dropped in his lap: